Merzasphor/MWSE/docs/source/lua/guide/introduction.rst

 .. code-block:: lua

-    -- Define a simple function, foo, that takes a single parameter, bar. local function foo(bar)
+    -- Define a simple function that takes a single parameter. local function myFunctionName(firstFunctionParameter)
-        -- Print to the MWSE log, with the value of bar that was passed. mwse.log("Called foo.
-Bar = %s", bar)
+        -- Print to the MWSE log, with the value that was passed. mwse.log("Called my function with parameter = %s", firstFunctionParameter) end
-    end

-    -- Print "baz" to the MWSE log, prefixed with the function above. foo("baz")
+    -- Print "foo" to the MWSE log, prefixed with the function above. myFunctionName("foo")

 Morrowind Object Types